tetracorp/dungeons-of-avalon/docs/_posts/2019-06-16-encylopedia-of-avalon.md

 Has an identical twin brother, also named Clint.

 Dark Lord
-: A tyrant and evil wizard who ruled Avalon from Rhateph's Castle.
+: An undead tyrant and evil wizard who ruled Avalon from Rhateph's Castle.
+He had a son, Lord Roa, who became mayor of the wealthy city of Isla.
-Probably an alias for Rhateph.
+Probably an alias for Rhateph, though it seems few remember his name.

 Elinor
 : An ancient dragon, trapped beneath the Tower of Roa for over 200 years.